montanaflynn/MapIT-Driving-Directions-API-Turorial/README.md

 # MapIT Driving Directions

-This source code was created for a tutorial on learning how to use public API's to create a simple webapp.
+Welcome to the source code for MapIT, the WebApp I built for my upcoming tutorial on consuming mashape API's.

+## Installation

+- Git clone this project in a webserver
+- Signup for mashape.com and enter your API Key on index.php
+- That's all folks